WUSTL-Biol4220/home/course_project.md

 This document will provide the technical requirements for how each step is expected to operate.
 In the process of completing the lab exercises, we will learn how to use various programs and techniques to achieve these goals.
 Whenever possible, I'll make a point to emphasize how lab exercises will help you design scripts and code for these steps.

+Each step of the pipeline must run as an independent script or program.
+As such, each pipeline program will have its own arguments, options, and expected output.
+In general

 Students will be welcome to make richer pipelines, explore whatever they want.
 All students will have to add at least 2 features. **Feature ideas must be approved by the instructor.**